benchristelcom/benchristelcom.github.io/src/posts/tech-defaanged/index.md

 - Why software companies are so dysfunctional
 - The phenomenology of tech addiction and computer use
 - Meditation and Hindu+Buddhist philosophy
-- My weirder software projects, including the Web Portal and Culture Machine.
+- My "self help" software projects, including the Web Portal and Culture Machine.

 I hope to see you there.
 You can read more at [defaanged.mataroa.blog](https://defaanged.mataroa.blog/), and [you can subscribe to _DeFAANGed_ by dropping your email here](https://defaanged.mataroa.blog/newsletter/)